2023 Washington Nationals season

-The 2023 Washington Nationals season will be the Nationals' 19th season as the baseball franchise of Major League Baseball in the District of Columbia, the 16th season at Nationals Park, and the 55th since the original team was started in Montreal, Quebec, Canada.
+The 2023 Washington Nationals season was the Nationals' 19th season as the Major League Baseball franchise in the District of Columbia, the 16th season at Nationals Park, and the 55th since the original team was started in Montreal, Quebec, Canada.
+The Nationals were led by Dave Martinez in his sixth year as manager.
+They were members of the National League East.

-The Nationals will attempt to improve upon their MLB-worst 55–107 record from the previous season.